What to expect during your colonoscopy

 Colon screening or Colonoscopy is an examination of the entire length of the colon using a small camera attached to a flexible tube.
 Polyps usually can be removed during colonoscopy and tested.

 Colon Screening is offered at all CHI Health campuses.

 At CHI Health, our state-of-the-art screening technology and diagnostic methods provide highly accurate results.
-Colon screenings are performed at all CHI Health hospitals, including our low-cost endoscopy center at Midlands (Papillion, Nebraska) and our low-cost endoscopy center at Good Samaritan (Kearney, Nebraska).
+Colon screenings are performed at all CHI Health hospitals, including our low-cost endoscopy center at Midlands (Papillion, Nebraska) and our colon screening with Good Samaritan Medical Group (Kearney, Nebraska).